 - Does it have experience in dealing with large scale, global crises?

-- Does it have long-term experience in democracy and the rule of law, so that any decisions are made according to democratic rules, acceptable to a majority of the population?
+- Does it have long experience in democracy and the rule of law, so that any decisions are made according to democratic rules, acceptable to a majority of the population?

 - Does it have enough resources, including financial, to deal with the current existential risks?

-- Will it be able to adapt the way it works and introduce new laws very rapidly?
+- Will it be able to change the way it works and introduce new laws very rapidly?

 - Does it have almost immediate access to best scientists and practitioners in every domain?

-- Does it have, or will it be able, to develop early warning system?
+- Does it have, or will it be able to develop, an early warning system?

-- Could it create a very large civilization’s refuge (a physical space in case of a catastrophic danger, i.e. huge caverns or tunnels)?
+- Could it create a large refuge for millions of people (a physical space in case of a catastrophic danger, i.e. huge caverns, or tunnels)?